jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/1_Curv_Theory.typ

 Moreover, diameter and lengths differ significantly from @Liu2019.
 Additionally, #glspl("swith") require higher pressure levels.
 Nevertheless, there is an obvious motivation to conduct similar tests with adjusted settings using Type IV tanks.
 If the same or similar effects as described above are observed, the selection of the fill medium for the certification process could be decisive.

+// TODO
+// represented data to consider with cauton, not enough data

 Standards such as #gls("iso")11119-3:2020 @11119_3_ISO are globally recognized.
 Section 8.5.1.1 of ISO 11119-3:2020 explains the procedure for pressure testing verification.
 It explicitly states that water can be used as a fill medium.
 Depending on the result of the proposed test, the International Organization for Standardization should be informed about the results.

 Another example: In @Cebolla2019, it is stated that helium and nitrogen are used as fill media in the European Union's high-pressure gas tank testing facility in the Netherlands (GasTeF).
 While both are gases, they do not have the same material properties as gaseous hydrogen.
 Using water or gases other than hydrogen as fill media for the certification and approval process, and the application of gaseous hydrogen in actual operation, could lead to extremely negative and unexpected phenomena.
 Because if water as a fill medium allows higher bending moments and curvatures without failure than the hydrogen used in operation, then the aircraft would be approved for inadmissibly high structural loads.